ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics job delete`
 {: #schematics-delete-job}

-Delete a job to run against your {{site.data.keyword.cloud_notm}} resources. **Note** You cannot delete or stop the job activity from an ongoing execution of an action defined in the playbook.
-You can repeat the execution of same job, whenever you patch or update an action.
+Delete a job for a {{site.data.keyword.bpshort}} action.
 {: shortdesc}

+You cannot delete or stop a running job.
+To make changes to your action, wait for the job to complete, then check or run your action again.
+{: note}

 **Syntax**